Andrea Carlo Lucchesi (1860-1925)

 Lucchesi in his studio

-The sculptor A. C. Lucchesi was born in London, the son of a Tuscan sculptor's moulder and an English mother.
+The sculptor A. C. Lucchesi was born in London, the son of an Italian sculptor's moulder from Tuscany, and an English mother.
 He became assistant to his father, then studied at the West London School of Art, and worked as an assistant (at first as a moulder) to several important sculptors, including H. H. Armstead and E. O. Ford.
 He also worked at one time and another as a model painter, carriage decorator, sculptor's model and furniture painter, as well as modelling for silversmiths such as Elkington and Garrards.

 As a sculptor, his first original conception was exhibited at the Royal Academy in 1881, and the following year his Waif won him entrance to the Royal Academy Schools, where he was a successful student over five years.